ninmonkey/BackItUp/readme.md

     ["*.sys"],

 - timestamps for profiling
+    - test with zero console writes, only log files.

 - verify path is non-relative to prevent mistakes
 - verify dest_dir has enough space on that drive